November 28, 2015

 The Affordable Care Act (ACA) was signed into law by President Obama in 2010.
 The ACA provides for several changes that can dramatically improve the health of people living with HIV (HIV+) by increasing their access to health care.
 For example, it stops insurers from denying coverage to those with pre-existing conditions (like HIV or pregnancy) and stops insurers from putting lifetime or annual spending limits on insurance benefits, which often affect those living with long-term conditions like HIV.
 The ACA has also increased women's coverage for reproductive health care (e.g., birth control, cervical cancer screenings).

 The ACA creates health insurance marketplaces for people to buy affordable health insurance if they do not have access to employer-based programs.
 It also provides for changes to many programs that already help HIV+ people get their HIV drugs, like Medicaid and Medicare.
-For more information, read about each of the specific programs below and see our info sheet The Affordable Care Act and You.
+For more information, read about each of the specific programs below and see The Well Project's article, The Affordable Care Act and Women in the US.

 If you do not have access to insurance offered by an employer or do not qualify for Medicaid, you can look for affordable health insurance through the health insurance marketplaces.
 These marketplaces for individuals and families are available either through your state, if it chose to set up a marketplace, or through the federal government, if your state chose not to participate.
 Click here to learn more about enrolling in the federal marketplace.